French Driving Laws

 This one is very simple!
 If you have a drink of alcohol DO NOT DRIVE.

 Limits are somewhat lower in France and the penalties are severe for non compliance.
 The legal limit is 0.5 BAC whereas in the UK it’s 0.8.
 If you are caught in France with a reading between 0.5 and 0.8 you will receive a fine between €90 and €375.
 Over 0.8 and you can expect a fine of around €4500.
-It is also the law that you should carry breathalysers in your vehicle when driving in France but at the moment it is not enforced.
+The law states you should carry breathalysers in your vehicle when driving in France but at the moment it is not enforced.